ermongroup/cs228-notes/preliminaries/probabilityreview/index.md

 Note that the values of the probability density function $$f_{XY}(x, y)$$ are always nonnegative, but they may be greater than 1.
 Nonetheless, it must be the case that $$\int^{\infty}_{-\infty} \int^{\infty}_{-\infty} f_{XY}(x,y) = 1$$.

-Analagous to the discrete case, we define
+Analogous to the discrete case, we define

 $$ f_X(x) = \int^{\infty}_{-\infty} f_{XY} (x, y)dy $$